UXVirtual/night-sky/README.md

 python csv-to-json.py ../tmp/data.csv ../online/assets/data/data.json
 ```

-Star data comes from the [The HYG Database](https://github.com/astronexus/HYG-Database).
-The following data fields are
+The following data fields are available:
-available:

 Version 3: The field content is very nearly the same as in Version 2, but the column headers are somewhat different,
 and a few extra fields (for variable star range and multiple star info) have been added to the end of each record.
 For a